danielmichaels/databank/playbook/pages/Interview-Questions.md

 > what do you do outside of work?

+> toughest decision you've had to make in the last 6 months

+> major mistake you've made and what you did to correct it

 __the pitch__

 > I am a _____ at ____ and I work as a ____ for _____